 10. In home cleaning products.

 Home cleaners are one of our favourite uses for apple cider vinegar!
 Grab some ACV and baking soda from your pantry and mix it with water and some essential oils.
 You can use this all-purpose cleaner everywhere.
-Find more non-toxic home cleaning ideas and a free checklist here.

 11. To prevent fruit flies.